jtauber/enchiridion/README.md

 `scripts/tokens-to-parts.py` converts the text in `analysis/enchiridion.txt` to a line-per-verse format which can be found in `text/enchiridion.txt`.

-`text/` also contains the English translations manually formatted in the same format as the top level `enchiridion.txt` file.
+`text/` also contains the English translations manually formatted in the same format as the `enchiridion.txt` file.

 `analysis/tagged.tsv` contains a tagged Enchiridion text initially achieved by aligning `text/enchiridion.txt` with the analysis in the Diorisis corpus (with some corrections to the text).
 It is now being manually corrected and disambiguated in `analysis/glossing.txt`.